shuiiiiyu/PsyHookAppendix/README.md

 | **8 Authority** | high AC1; high F1 | 0, 1, 2, 4, 5 | 3 | Same as Hook 7. |

 ## 1.7 Expert referee judgment criteria
+**(1) Dynamic Triggering Conditions (Metric-Driven Routing):**

+Unlike standard pipelines that only trigger review on tied votes, our arbitration is triggered by a **5-vote ensemble system** using hook-specific statistical thresholds (based on Precision, Recall, and AC1 behaviors), as detailed in 1.6.

+**(2) Arbitrator Profile:**

+The arbitration panel strictly consists of senior researchers with domain expertise in communication studies and psychology, ensuring theoretical fidelity.

+**(3) Resolution Criteria (How Experts Decide):**

+Once a sample is routed to the experts, they do not rely on subjective feelings but evaluate edge cases using a hierarchical rule set:

+- **Multimodal Conflict Rule:** If textual and visual cues contradict or invoke different hooks, the expert determines the *dominant hook* based on the primary focal point of the cover image combined with the title's leading clause.
+- **Discard Policy:** If the expert panel cannot reach a unanimous decision on the dominant psychological mechanism after applying the rules, the sample is deemed too noisy and is strictly discarded to maintain benchmark quality.

 # 2 Dataset Statistics
 Table 6 provides a multifaceted overview of the dataset scale, including the distribution of image and video modalities, alongside linguistic and engagement metrics such as title lengths and like counts.